Surprising Millennial Banking Trends

 Additionally, millennials want banking products and services that offer a little extra bang for their buck.
 In a Kasasa survey, 83% of millennials said they'd be willing to switch banks for better rewards, such as a higher interest rate on deposit accounts, cash-back on purchases, and foreign ATM fee refunds.
 And 94% of millennials also said that no-fee banking was a priority.

 Neobanks and Credit Unions Find Favor With Millennials

 Neobanks—fintech companies that take a tech-focused approach to banking and finance—are gaining ground among millennials.
 Neobanks can offer traditional banking services, such as checking or savings accounts, but they can also span a broader range of products and services, such as:

-- Payment and money transfer services (think Venmo or Square Cash)
+- Payment apps and money transfer services (think Venmo or Cash App)

 - Online personal and business loan providers

 - Investing and savings apps

 Neobanks typically don't have branches, and many are intended to compete directly with bigger brick-and-mortar banks.
 Some neobanks, however, are offshoots of existing banks, credit unions, or financial institutions.
 Marcus, for example, is the online banking division of Goldman Sachs Bank USA.